AgeofIA/langtask/README.md

 # input_schema.yaml
 name:
   type: string
-  description: "Name of the person to greet"
+  description: Name of the person to greet
 style:
   type: string
-  description: "Style of greeting"
+  description: Style of greeting
   options: ["formal", "casual"]
   required: false  # This field is optional
 ```